Rank functions on $(d+2)$-angulated categories -- a functorial approach: Abstract

 \section{Abstract}

 We introduce the notion of a rank function on a \((d+2)\)-angulated category \(\clC\) which generalises the notion of a rank function on a triangulated category.
 Inspired by work of Chuang and Lazarev, for \(d\) an odd positive integer, we prove that there is a bijective correspondence between rank functions defined on objects in \(\clC\) and rank functions defined on morphisms in \(\clC\).
-Inspired by work of Conde, Gorsky, Marks and Zvonareva, for \(d\) an odd positive integer, we show there is a bijective correspondence between rank functions on \(\proj A\) and additive functions on \(\mod(\proj A)\), where \(\proj A\) is endowed with the Amiot-Lin \((d+2)\)-angulated category structure.
-This allows us to show that every integral rank function on \(\proj A\) can be decomposed into irreducible rank functions.
+Inspired by work of Conde, Gorsky, Marks and Zvonareva, for \(d\) an odd positive integer, we show there is a bijective correspondence between rank functions on \(\proj A\) and certain additive functions on \(\mod(\proj A)\), where \(A\) is a twisted \((d+2)\)-periodic algebra and \(\proj A\) is endowed with the Amiot-Lin \((d+2)\)-angulated category structure.
+This allows us to show that every integral rank function on \(\proj A\) can be decomposed into a (locally finite) sum of irreducible rank functions.